Oil skimmer: Drum

 Drum skimmers operate by using one or more drums made from oleophilic material.
 As the drums rotate oil adheres to the surface, separating it from the water.
 Wiper blades remove the oil from the drums depositing it into the collection trough where it is pumped to a storage location.
-Drum skimmers are lightweight and have a high oil recovery rate.
+Drum skimmers are lightweight and may have a high oil recovery rate depending on the size and number of drums used.
 The drums can be either smooth or grooved.
 These types of skimmers are generally used in oil spill response and various industrial operations.